Running back a kick will be an important part of any team’s attacking play. Use this game to work on the chase and the kick-return in open play. MORE

 The All Blacks always restart so they have an opportunity to try to tactically apply pressure through a kick on a certain area, for example a short kick, a long kick, low kick or high kick.

-You can the All Blacks the option to rip the ball out of the attacker’s hands when they are in defence.
+You can give the All Blacks the option to rip the ball out of the attacker’s hands when they are in defence.

 Remember that both sides can kick.